 Prairie is a small, lay-lead liberal congregation.
 The congregation is a member of the Unitarian Universalist Association.
 We members hold differing religious beliefs, but our shared principles affirm the worth and dignity of all persons, the need for justice and compassion, a free and responsible search for truth and meaning, and a respect for the interdependent web of all existence of which we are a part.
 We choose to be in a community for the development and values education of our children.
 As UU's, we believe that personal experience, conscience and reason should be the final authorities in religion.

-We are a "Welcoming Congregation" that opens each Sunday morning service with words similar to the following:
+We are a "Welcoming Congregation" that opens our Sunday morning services with words similar to the following:

 We, the members of Prairie, wish to associate ourselves together in a